 In this article, we give you 15 proven tips to maximize your muscle recovery and help you build a more consistent fitness program.

-We’ll break these tips into five categories:
+We’ve divided our tips into five categories:

 - lifestyle habits